 Mahogany is Murder

-Jo'burg Earth Summit
+Earth Summit 2002

-Friends of the Earth worked with community groups across South Africa to create a massive installation outside the venue of the Jo'burg Earth Summit in 2002.
-The mixed-media sculpture drew attention to the basic need for a healthy environment to come before business profit.
+In 2002 we worked with community groups across South Africa to create an installation outside the Johannesburg Earth Summit.
+The mixed-media sculpture highlighted the need to prioritise a healthy environment ahead of business profit.

 GM-free food and farming

 In the early 2000s we joined others in calling for GM-free food and farming.
 Our campaigning helped halt commercial planting of GM crops, keep GM foods off supermarket shelves and prompt local authorities to declare themselves GM free.